gvwilson/thirdbit/src/fiction/iffy/index.md

 "Aright, mind your eyes."
 She blinked as a faint reddish strip came to life over their heads.
-Her back and arms ached from holding the unnatural position, and she had to bite down hard to stop herself from whimpering each time she put weight on her injured knee, but another fifty rungs brought them to the bottom of the shaft.
+Her back and arms ached from holding the unnatural position, and she had to stop herself from grunting each time she put weight on her injured knee, but another fifty rungs brought them to the bottom of the shaft.

 She limped out of Edson's way and leaned against a rounded wall